preluigi/OntraportPHP/README.md

 ```

+Note that custom defined endpoints will **not** use the API version attribute to generate the called endpoint, so you need to  pass the complete endpoint URI.

 ## How the library works
 Before you start diving into more advanced OntraportPHP usages I bet you want to see in detail how the library works.
 So here's the answer: